Azure/AppService/_posts/2021-11-01-how-to-setup-continuous-deployment-using-acr-tasks-with-windows-containers.md

 ({{ site.baseurl }}/media/2021/11/acr_6.png)

-Once the newer image is downloaded and the container has started, you can browse to your application and view the code changes that you’ve committed from GitHub.
+Once the newer image is downloaded and the container has started, you can browse to your application and view the code changes that youâ€™ve committed from GitHub.
 You have now setup continuous deployment via ACR Task that triggers a build and updates your container image on code commit.
 Your scoped webhook to your specific image and tag will then continually update the image in App Service when a new image is recognized.

 ### Resources
 1. [Creating GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token)